 - Add flour and cocoa powder and mix in until combined.

 - Load cookie press with about one-quarter of the dough (amount can vary).
 Press cookies onto ungreased baking sheet(s) about 1 ½-inches apart.
 Repeat with remaining dough.
 Decorate with sprinkles at this time if you like and lightly press them into the cookie surface.

 - Bake for 6-8 minutes, or until the cookies are set and the bottoms have browned slightly.
 Once baked, let cookies cool on the baking sheet for a few minutes, then carefully transfer to a wire rack to cool.

-- For the chocolate drizzle, melt chocolate in 20-second bursts in the microwave, stirring well after each interval until smooth and melted.
+- If decorating with a chocolate drizzle, melt chocolate in 20-second bursts in the microwave, stirring well after each interval until smooth and melted.

 - Drizzle chocolate over cooled cookies.
 Quickly garnish with sprinkles if using so they stick in the chocolate.
 Store in an air-tight container.

-Recipe adapted from my mom’s dilapidated copy of the Betty Crocker Cooky Book
+Recipe adapted from my mom's dilapidated copy of the Betty Crocker Cooky Book. (affiliate link)

-These chocolate spritz cookies also make a great dessert for Valentine’s Day!
+These chocolate spritz cookies also make a great dessert for Valentine's Day - see also these cutie pink ombre Valentine's Day spritz cookies.
 The heart-shaped disc comes in the standard metal disc set that comes with the press I use.